Sublune0/Interactive-Cafe-Menu/README.md

 ---

 Purpose:
-This project was created for Project 1 to practice:
+This project was created for ICT 152 Project 1 to practice:
 - Taking user input
 - Using `if` and `switch` (or equivalent conditional statements)
 - Performing basic arithmetic in a menu-driven program